OttCS/OttCS/README.md

 # OttCS
 [Random Writings](blog/README.md) - [Projects](projects/README.md)

 Why not reinvent the wheel from time to time?
-Let's make "high performance" software in-browser, and have fun making it.
+Let's make "high performance" software in-browser, and have fun doing it.

 # Fun Facts